 Maps Or Diagrams

 A mass printed item produced by a railroad company, vendor, manufacturer, or other related entity.
-Examples: Locomotive Operators Manuals, Maintenance Manuals, corporate manuals, trade association minutes and procedures.
-This category does not include railfan or historical periodicals or books (they are catalogued under a separate insular database).
+Examples: Newspaper Clippings, magazine articles, Locomotive Operators Manuals, Maintenance Manuals, corporate manuals, trade association minutes and procedures.
+This category does NOT include railfan or historical periodicals or books (they are catalogued under a separate insular database).

 A mass printed item produced by a railroad company that pertains to train schedules or operations.
 There are two major subcategories: Public Timetables (PTT) and Employee Timetables (ETT).
 Public Timetables contain primarily passenger train schedules for the use of the traveling public and employees.
 Employee timetables are for the use of employees only and are an official governing instrument for specific physical sections of a railroad.
 Other examples that fall under this category are freight schedules and condensed commuter schedules.